 OPTION #2 – Long-Term Lease:

 GCEA has a 20-year lease with the town of Crested Butte, which began November 2018.
 That means if you were to lease a panel starting in January of 2020, you would only be leasing that panel for 18 years and 10 months.
 The price of the lease will be prorated depending on when the panel is leased.
+The full twenty-year price is $850.
 View the Community Solar Garden Agreement (PDF) for more details or call our headquarters office at 1-800-726-3523 or 970-641-3520 and ask for Roger Grogg or Josie Casebolt.

 How is My Solar Production Credit Calculated?

 The Solar Garden consists of 20-250 watt solar panels and 52-290 watt solar panels.
 All generation will be metered.
 If you lease one panel your bill offset will be a bill credit of 1/72nd of the total production.
 For example, if the Solar Garden produces 660 kWh in May then 660/72=9.167 kWh.
 The Solar Garden Rate (SGR), which will closely resemble the residential rate, will equal the bill credit.
 Example 9.167 kWh x $0.13 = $1.20.
 The (SGR) will increase as GCEA’s rates increase over the years allowing for a larger credit to your electric bill.